Scaramovistk/AWS/README.md

 docker compose up

 ## Enter in the container
-docker exec -it gitaws zsh
+docker exec -it gitaws bash